#70: Cedar Cottage Park

 700 Templeton Drive

 Let’s get the sophomoric humour out of the way: the sign here used to read “Templeton Park and Pool”, until one too many children (physically or spiritually) drew over the “l” in pool, leaving us with, well, you know.
+Which is why the Park Board likely changed it.

-Strip that away (stop laughing!) and you’re left with a couple of nice fields, surrounding a pool, with a playground and a running track on the north side.
+Strip that away (stop laughing!) and you’re left with a couple of nice fields surrounding a pool, with a playground and a running track on the north side.

 And the very new playground is quite good: woodchips and rubber on the ground, a number of different slides and things for small children to worm their way through.